Raza Hayat Hiraj: Second term (2008–2013)

-2013 Election
+Third term (2013–2018)

 He was re-elected as a member of the National Assembly as an independent candidate from Constituency NA-156 (Khanewal-I) in the 2013 Pakistani general election.
 He received 79,675 votes and defeated Syed Fakhar Imam, a candidate of Pakistan Muslim League (N) (PML-N).
-He was accused of rigging in the election and Syed Fakhar Imam filled rigging petition against him in the Election Commission of Pakistan.
+Syed Fakhar Imam accused him of rigging the election and initiated a rigging petition against him in the Election Commission of Pakistan.

 In May 2013, he joined PML-N. He served as Minister of Housing and Works from 3 May 2011 to 19 June 2012.

-2018 Election

 In March 2018, he quit PML-N and joined Pakistan Tehreek-e-Insaf.
-He participated as a candidate of PTI from Constituency NA-156 (Khanewal-I) in the 2018 Pakistani general election and secured 92,039 votes but lost to Syed Fakhar Imam, who as an independent candidate secured 101,520 votes.
+He participated as a candidate of PTI from Constituency NA-156 (Khanewal-I) in the 2018 Pakistani general election and secured 92,039 votes but lost in a rematch with Syed Fakhar Imam, who as an independent candidate secured 101,520 votes.

-2024 Election
+Fourth term (2024–present)

 In the 2024 Pakistani general election, he participated as an independent candidate from Constituency NA-144 Khanewal-I against Syed Abid Imam, the son of Syed Fakhar Imam and Abida Hussain.
 He won with 118,999 votes, while Syed Abid Imam secured 78,269 votes.
 He joined PML-N on 14 February 2024.
 He took oath on 29 February 2024.
 On 7 March 2025, he was appointed Minister for Defence Production.